dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 Math Notes says: "Keep writing how you've always written.
 We'll adapt to you" and that's how computers _should_ be.
 They're _our_ computers aren't they?

 Apple isn't using LLMs in Math Notes, but it is a form of AI.
-There is also no reason it can't be applied to LLMs ability to structure unstructured language information into something a computer system understands and can augment.
+And this same principle—adapting to human conventions rather than forcing humans to adapt—is exactly what LLMs can do with language.
+They can structure unstructured information into something computers understand while letting us communicate naturally.

 This is what AI can enable—not forcing us to abandon human conventions refined over millennia, but [building ladders](/definitions/building-ladders) that let us reach capabilities we couldn't access before.
 These aren't bridges connecting existing abilities—they're [ladders](/definitions/ladders) that help us climb, rung by rung, to entirely new forms of engagement with complex domains.
 They transform disciplines that seemed impossible into something we can finally grasp on our own terms.

-## Building a Real Ladder: Alt Text as Translation
+## My Contribution to the Movement: Alt Text as a Ladder

-Let me show you what building ladders looks like through something I've been developing.
-Not just any alt text generator—but one that aims to create an equivalent experience by translating between visual and non-visual understanding by utilizing the line of questioning an accessibility professional uses when writing an alt text.
+As an accessibility expert, I've spent years developing a methodology for creating meaningful alt text.
+The questions I ask, the patterns I look for, the way I decode author intention—this is expertise that took years to develop.
+But what if I could encode that expertise into a pattern that anyone could use?

+That's exactly what I did.
+I mapped my personal methodology—the exact line of questioning I use when writing alt text—into a programmatic pattern.
+Now anyone can access my expertise to create equivalent experiences for screen reader users.

 ### The Creator's [Epistemology](/definitions/epistemological-translation) Is Already There